shorebirdtech/handbook/README.md

 adoption of multi-platform development globally.
 We were founded by some of the same team who built Flutter and Dart and use those as our vehicle.

-Shorebird is likely a placeholder name until we find a better one.
+Shorebird is the name of the street on which Flutter was created and is likely a placeholder name until we find a better one.
 Suggestions welcome.

-Shorebird is the name of the street on which Flutter was created.

 ## Mission